textileio/powergate/README.md

 ## Installation

-Powergate installation involves getting running external dependencies, and wiring them correctly with Powergate.
+Powergate installation involves running external dependencies, and wiring them correctly with Powergate.

 ### External dependencies
 Powergate needs external dependencies in order to provide full functionality, in particular a synced Filecoin client and a IPFS node.

 #### Filecoin client
-Currently we support the Lotus Filecoin client, but we plan to support other clients.
+Currently, we support the Lotus Filecoin client but we plan to support other clients.

-All described modules of Powergate need to comunicate with Lotus to build indeces data, and provide storing and retrieving features in FFS.
+All described modules of Powergate need to comunicate with Lotus to build indices data, and provide storing and retrieving features in FFS.
 To install Lotus refer to its [official](https://lotu.sh/) documentation, taking special attention to [its dependencies](https://docs.lotu.sh/en+install-lotus-ubuntu).

 Fully syncing a Lotus node can take time, so be sure to check you're fully synced doing `./lotus sync status`.

 We also automatically generate a public Docker image targeting the `master` branch of Lotus.
 This image is a pristine version of Lotus, with a sidecar reverse proxy to provide external access to the containerized API.
 For more information, refer to [textileio/lotus-build](https://github.com/textileio/lotus-build) and its [Dockerhub repository](https://hub.docker.com/repository/docker/textile/lotus).

+In short, a fully-synced Lotus node should be available with its API (`127.0.0.1:1234`, by default) port accessible to Powergate.

 ### IPFS node
+A running IPFS node is needed if you plan to use the FFS module.

-You should be running an IPFS node.
-You can refer [here](https://docs.ipfs.io/guides/guides/install/) for installation instructions to run native binaries or the [Dockerhub repository](https://hub.docker.com/r/ipfs/go-ipfs) if you want to run a contanerized version.
+If that's the case, you can refer [here](https://docs.ipfs.io/guides/guides/install/) for installation instructions, or its [Dockerhub repository](https://hub.docker.com/r/ipfs/go-ipfs) if you want to run a contanerized version.
+Currently we're supporting v0.5.1.
+The API endpoint should be accessible to Powergate (port 5001, by default).

+Since FFS _HotStorage_ is pinning Cids in the IPFS node, Powergate should be the only party controlling the pinset of the node.
+Other systems can share the same IPFS node if can  **guarantee** not unpinning Cids pinned by Powergate FFS instances.

 ### Server
 To build the Powergate server, run: